-Want a great activity to connect the story of Nehemiah with prayer?
+Want a great activity for your kids to connect the story of Nehemiah with prayer?

 Recently our kids at church learned the story of Nehemiah and how he re-built the wall of Jerusalem.
 I wanted them to do an activity in which they could build their own wall and also connect it with prayer (as Nehemiah prayed to God during the time of the re-building of the wall).
 So, I decided we would create our own “Great Wall of Prayer”.